ozgurakan/ozgurakan.github.io/_posts/2013-12-31-how-to-restart-salt-minion.markdown

 Watch statement ensures that service will be restarted when there is a change with ```/etc/salt/minion```.
 The problem is it never works properly which makes sense but also there could be a work around.

-Anyway, there is always a few ways to achive same results with salt.
+Anyway, there is always a few ways to achieve same results with salt.
 We decided to run a bash script that would restart the minion.
 But it a regular cmd.run didn't work, for the same reason minion can't restart itself.

 A quick solution to this is, placing that bash script in a cronjob that will run next minute.
 To this day, it still works.